rschristopher/rschristopher.github.io/src/saving/appendix/kids.md

 send
 verify addresses

-this csn be TailsOS, and we can get equivalent security as a singlesig hww
+this can be TailsOS, and we can get equivalent security as a singlesig hww